 Well, though, we have a conflict here.
 A lot of website owners and SEO experts believe, that since the answer to the question appears on the screen immediately, the users are more likely to read it there and hence restrain from clicking on the website.
 Which would mean that featured snippets make you lose your organic traffic.

-However, experience shows, that getting featured snippets benefits your website traffic greatly — by 20 or 30 percent possibly.
+However, experience shows, that getting featured snippets benefits your website traffic greatly.
+You get around 20 or 30 percent more traffic than you otherwise would with the same content.

 Of course, the process of optimizing for featured snippets isn’t the easiest one.
 There are several things you should consider, such as: